History Skills Progression Map.pdf

 • Prepare children to understand the process of change and how the events of the past and other people’s lives have impacted on their own lives today.

-• Help children to compare and contrast different periods of time.
+• Help children to compare different periods of time.

 • Encourage children to know and understand how to find out more about the past and consider different methods of research.